 - C. The student shall request that the high school principal send an official copy of his/her high school transcript to the Admissions and Records Office at Holmes Community College at least 10 days before the beginning of the enrollment period.
 A home-schooled student must submit a transcript prepared by a parent, guardian, or custodian with a signed, sworn affidavit. - D. The principal or counselor of the high school must submit an unconditional recommendation supporting the student's enrollment in the program.
-The unconditional recommendation should verify that the student is academically advanced and has the maturity and self-discipline required to benefit from this type of program.
-This recommendation may be in the form of a list of all participating students and should be included with the high school transcripts.
-A home-schooled student must submit a parent's, legal guardian's, or custodian's written recommendation.
+The unconditional recommendation should verify that the student is academically advanced and has the maturity and selfdiscipline required to benefit from this type of program.
+A homeschooled student must submit a parent's, legal guardian's, or custodian's written recommendation in the college's approved format.